-The latest figures released by the Finance & Leasing Association (FLA) show consumer finance new business up 8% in April, compared with the same month last year.
+The latest figures released by the Finance & Leasing Association (FLA) show that consumer finance new business in July was at a similar level to the same month last year.

-Credit card and personal loan new business together grew by 5% compared with April 2015, while retail store and online credit increased by 6% over the same period.
-By contrast, the second charge mortgage market reported a fall in new business in April of 19% by value and 28% by volume.
+Credit card and personal loan new business together fell by 1% compared with July 2015, while new business in the second charge mortgage market was down 9% by value and 18% by volume over the same period.

 Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said: